iapyeh/GGeditor/docs/DocStructure.rst

 Image
 *****

-* Please set image to be “Inline”, like this:
+* Please set image to be “Inline” in Google Docs, like this:

 .. image:: DocStructure/img_2.png
    :height: 60 px
    :width: 206 px
+   :align: center

 * Image with hyperlinks is exported to reST :target:.